 - 0 Comments

-This week marks the peak of Atlantic Hurricane Season, which means something a little different for everyone.
-For North Carolina horse owners, it means that we need to take extra precautions when it comes to our horses and farms, especially for the next month.
+The peak of Atlantic Hurricane Season is right around the corner.
+For North Carolina horse owners, it means that we need to take extra precautions when it comes to our horses and farms, especially for the next couple of months.
 Think back to Hurricane Florence in 2018—the eastern part of our state was basically under water during the historic flooding.
 While we hope we’re safe from the once-in-a-century flood event we saw from Florence, it’s best to prepare for all possible scenarios.
 From vaccinations to trailer tires, luggage tags to insurance documents, here are a couple of things to keep in mind.

 For your horse